What is High Blood Sugar?

 - Do you often get headaches or suffer from night sweats?

-If your answer was “yes” to the majority of these questions, then the possibility is high that your blood sugar levels are unstable.
+If your answer was “yes” to most of these symptoms of high blood sugar, then the possibility is high that your blood sugar levels are unstable.
 You should get your blood sugar levels tested as soon as possible.

-A high blood sugar level is a symptom of diabetes.
-Having said that, in some cases a person suffering from high blood sugar levels might not show any significant symptoms at all.
+Symptoms of high blood sugar is common with those diagnosed with diabetes.
+Having said that, in some cases a person suffering from high blood sugar levels might not show any significant high blood sugar symptoms at all.

 Some common symptoms of hyperglycemia are: